What to Expect

 All students are encouraged to apply for financial aid and scholarships.
 The first step is apply for financial aid using the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 Students should apply as soon after January 1 for that year’s fall semester as possible, for the Financial Aid Office to determine eligibility financial aid programs.

 Our online students are encouraged to apply for scholarships, too!
-Use the scholarship search at scholarships.siu.edu to see all the different scholarships we have available.
+Use the scholarship search at scholarships.siu.edu to see all the different available scholarships.
 The application period is generally November – January for the upcoming fall and spring academic year.

 Visit the SIU Financial Aid website for more information at fao.siu.edu.